barbaracalderon/US-states-quizz-game/README.md

 # EN: US States Quiz Game

-⚠️ _This was done as I followed up Angela Yu's Python Bootcamp tutorial on the Pong Game.
+⚠️ _This was done as I followed up Angela Yu's Python Bootcamp tutorial on the US Game.
 You can find the course [on Udemy here](https://www.udemy.com/course/100-days-of-code/)._ ⚠️

 ![desktop version of the US state quizz game](game.png)